anetbak/fend-project-memory-play/README.md

 * 3 stars - if you end a game in 16 moves
 * 2 stars - if you end a game in 26 moves
 * 1 star - if you end a game in 36 moves

-### Install

- Open this play in any browser.

- If you want to play, click the link here: https://anetbak.github.io/project-memory-game-fend/